Guillaume-Royer-248/Organizer/README.md

 -   a notification system informing users of the validation or failure of their actions (login, database actions, ...)
 -   A 404 page is used to inform a user that the requested page does not exist

+## The technologies used

+The different technologies used for the project are as follows:

+#### Front End Technologies:

+-   react
+-   Redux (Redux-Toolkit)
+-   jsonwebtoken
+-   Material UI
+-   Sass & CSS
+-   HTML
+-   Enzyme

+#### Backend technologies:

+-   Server: NodeJS
+-   NodeJS dependencies:
+    -   PG
+    -   express
+    -   dotenv
+    -   corns
+    -   bcrypt
+    -   jsonwebtoken
+    -   swagger
+    -   Bunyan
+    -   Database: Postgres
+    -   Sqitch

+#### Hosting of the application:

+The back-end will be hosted on the HEROKU platform
+The front-end will be hosted on the Netlify platform